Jerald/yolol-is-cylons/thinktank/Str2num.md

 i="15AE" o=0 j=0 x="EDBA875421" y="EB852" b="B"
 c=i---i o+=(3*((c>2)+(c>5)+(c>8)+(c>b))+(x>x-c)+(y>y-c))*15^j++ goto 2
 ```
+*note: This is packed at 70 chars, so if you want to use it further down than line 9, you can store the 15 in a base placeholder like in version 1, giving you an extra character to work with!*

 After execution, o will contain 4664 (the decimal equivelant of 15AE in Pentadecimal)
 ```c
 //e=4664  (15AE)